rlbaxter/rlbaxter.github.io/rwx2018/rwx2018-notes.md

 4. End to End Test
     * There are more fragile and should only cover your critical experiences

-The first unit test you should run is a sanity ckeck.
+The first unit test you should run is a sanity check.
 This is as simple as  asserting `true === true`.
 This will tell you if your testing framework is working correctly

-unit test are sycronous.
+unit test are synchronous.
 Use `jest.useFakeTimers()`.

 install babel-jest and vue-jest.
 Make sure to modify the .babelrc file